hoppalotta/rp-tech-eval/README.md

 ## Submission
 Commit the work product for each question individually on a single "feature" branch.
-Create a pull request in to the upstream repo when complete.
+Create a pull request in to the upstream repository when complete, then rebase your branch onto the `rebase` branch

 ### Exercises
 1. In `filter_strings.py`, modify the `filter_strings()` function to return a collection of unique strings with the prefix `TRG_`